 It’s usually not recommended to use essential oils with cold mist humidifiers.
 There are a couple of reasons why they can’t be used together for optimal performance.

 First, essential oils have some strong properties which can be harmful to certain types of materials.
-Different humidifiers consist of reservoirs made from different types of plastic.
+Different humidifiers consist of reservoirs made of different kinds of plastic.
 Thus, essential oils are strong enough to break down certain materials due to prolonged use.

 Likewise, diffusers are equipped with reservoirs that are made from high-grade plastic materials.
-This plastic can withstand the corrosive properties of the essential oils.
-Cold mist humidifiers aren’t capable to withstand the oils and can be damaged over time.
+This plastic can withstand the corrosive properties of essential oils.
+Cold mist humidifiers aren’t capable of withstanding the oils and can be damaged over time.

-On the other hand, cool mist humidifiers need to be installed directly to the plumbing system of your house.
-The appliance draws cold water from the very bottom of the water tank and converts it into a form of mist.
+On the other hand, cool mist humidifiers need to be installed directly to your house’s plumbing system.
+The appliance draws cold water from the very bottom of the water tank and converts it into a mist.
 It’s spread out into the atmosphere until it reaches the desired level of humidity.

 Why are Essential Oils Used in Diffusers?

 Essential oils are extracted from plant essences such as rosemary.
 These are highly beneficial for people with certain physiological conditions.
-Breathing in essential oils has positive effects on your body, and allows you to stay healthy regularly.
-They are also very volatile in nature.
+Breathing in essential oils has positive effects on your body and allows you to stay healthy regularly.
+They are also very volatile.

-This means that they can easily evaporate without the added temperature, and can be dispersed with minimal air movement.
+It means that they can easily evaporate without the added temperature and be dispersed with minimal air movement.
 Once the diffuser starts distributing the essential oils, they eventually spread out to cover a larger area.
-This allows everyone in your house to experience its positive effects.
+It allows everyone in your house to experience its positive effects.

 To summarize, yes, you can use an essential oil diffuser as a humidifier in your household.
 When used with oils, the diffuser can distribute some moisture in the air.
 The amount of mist produced will not be as much as a humidifier.
 If you want a noticeable change, it’s recommended not to add any oil to the diffuser.

-Essential oils are natural and can be helpful for treating certain medical conditions.
+Essential oils are natural and can help treat certain medical conditions.
 However, using this oil will only allow you to humidify the air 30 minutes at a time.
-This might show an unsatisfactory result.
-So, to gain the optimum moisture from a diffuser, it’s better to just use plain water.
+It might show an unsatisfactory result.
+So, to gain the optimum moisture from a diffuser, it’s better just to use plain water.